camilla47/camilla47.github.io/_posts/2023-10-12-img-processing.md

 ## What are the best libraries?

 The most popular image processing libraries include OpenCV, PIL, and Scikit-image.
+There is a lot of overlap between the libraries, but they each have their unique perks.

+### PIL

+PIL, which stands for Python Imaging Library, is a great image processing library for beginners.
+It is simple and straightforward.
+It has an intuitive interface for basic image operations such as resizing, cropping, and filtering images.

 ### OpenCV